eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 This string must contain the IP-port pair where the Discovery Server is listening in the format ``ip:port`` separated by ``;``.

-This will connect the *Fast DDS Monitor* to the Discovery Servers listening on the addresses set, and it will get all the discovery information of the entities connecting through them.
+This will connect the *DDS Monitor* to the Discovery Servers listening on the addresses set, and it will get all the discovery information of the entities connecting through them.

 .. note::